 CMU Vision-Language-Autonomy Challenge

 For the first year (2024), we will host the competition in simulation.
-We will deploy a real robot starting in the second year (2025).
-Please check out detailed information about the 2024 competition.
-The competition is happening now!
+We will deploy a real robot starting next year in 2025.

-The system takes waypoints from the team's software to navigate the robot.
-Waypoints located in the traversable area (listed above) are accepted directly, and waypoints out of the traversable area are adjusted and moved into the traversable area.
+Our system (shown above) runs on Ubuntu 20.04 and uses ROS Noetic in both simulation and on real robots and will provide onboard data to the AI module.
+As inputs, the system takes waypoints from the AI model to navigate the robot.
+Waypoints located in the traversable area of the scene are accepted directly, and waypoints out of the traversable area are adjusted and moved into the traversable area.
 The system also takes visualization markers from the team's software to highlight selected objects.

-The coordinate frames used by the system are shown below.
-The camera position (camera frame) w.r.t. the lidar (sensor frame) is measured based on a CAD model.
+The coordinate frames used by the system are also shown above.
+The camera position (camera frame) with respect to the lidar (sensor frame) is measured based on a CAD model.
 The orientation is calibrated and the images are remapped to keep the camera frame and lidar frame aligned.

 Simulation System

-Below is the timeline for the 2024 simulation challenge.
+Below is the timeline for the 2024 simulation challenge (all deadlines are MIDNIGHT AOE):

 Organizers